AccurateMeasure/Employees-Performance-Optimization/Data_Analysis.md

 - Employee retention and turnover analysis
 - Operational efficiency and workforce planning.

-The data model allows us to explore complex questions and to drive meaningful conclusions that can inform strategic decisions and improve organizational outcomes.
+The data analysis allows us to explore complex questions and to drive meaningful conclusions that can inform strategic decisions and improve organizational outcomes.

 ## DAX
 The following DAX formulas are some of the measures used for dynamic analysis on top of the structured data model: